kurtisdmiller/personal-site/content/course/interpersonal/lesson-plan/perceiving-others-1.md

     1. Automatic
     2. Effortless
     3. Conducted without identifying specific reasons/explanations.
-6. Hands on group work: "Exploring Attribution Theory and Bias"[^robinson-2017-CT][^ho-at]
+6. Face-to-face Formative Assessment: "Exploring Attribution Theory and Bias"[^robinson-2017-CT][^ho-at]
     1. Partner students in groups of 4-6.
     2.  **Situation #1[^va-po1]:** Learn about your new partner, Jane[^ho-at]
     3.  **Situation #2**
     4.  **Situation #3**
     5. Identify the types of attributions you made.
     6. Compare to the attributions made by other groups.
     7. Debrief the activity
         1. Why did some groups attribute differently?
         2. How might you have attributed differently?
         3. Identify other causes that would be categorized differently.
+7. Hybrid/Online Formative Assessment:
+    1. Download the activity document from the Learning Management System
+    2. Answer the questions in the document about both scenarios
+    3. Upload the document to the Learning Management System
 8. Lesson closing

 [^ho-at]: [HO](/course/interpersonal/handout/attribution-activity-robinson-2017-CT.pdf)